 The accommodation consists of a private room in an apartment with a Spanish or English speaking resident of Barcelona.
 You will have your own private room and access to all communal facilities.
 You have your own key and are free to come and go as you please.
 All rooms are clean, comfortable and adequately furnished.
 Please note however that Barcelona bedrooms are generally small in size and do not usually have air conditioning as standard.
 Sheets are provided however you will need to bring a towel.
 All rooms are located within easy reach of various restaurants, bars and entertainment sites.

 Rooms are allocated on a first come first served basis.
-The cost of the accommodation is EUR 450 for the duration of the course.
+The cost of the accommodation starts from 500 euros depending on the type of housing you choose.